Get News & Updates Directly To Your Inbox

-If a person has been infected for many years, he or she may have liver damage and the symptoms that go along with that.
-Chronic Hepatitis C can cause liver failure, cirrhosis, cancer and even death.
+Someone infected for many years may have liver damage and the symptoms that go with it.
+Chronic hepatitis C can cause liver failure, cirrhosis, cancer and even death.

-You should be under a doctor’s care.
-There are a number of types of medications available to treat Hepatitis C for you and your doctor to consider as treatment options.
-Talk with your health insurer to know all you can about doctors and facilities in your plan’s network.
-You can also learn about the most affordable drugs in your health insurance plan to treat your Hepatitis C.
+There are a number of medicines available to treat Hepatitis C. If you’ve been diagnosed with the disease, talk with your doctor about treatment options.
+Check with your health insurer to find out all you can about doctors and care facilities in your plan’s network.
+You can also learn about the most affordable drugs in your health insurance plan to treat your hepatitis C.

 I noticed that this thing is dated April 2016.
 Well I also read that there are no cures for hepatitis C, when in fact there are cures.
 I came to this site looking to see if BCBS of OK has any suggested or recommended plans for a person who needs to get treatment at a lower cost.
 And going by what I've read, it makes me believe that BCBS is ignoring the new treatments and their effects.
 Someone needs to change or delete this article because times have changed and I suggest BCBS to get with the program.